KingofChichizka/Weave/README.md

 ## Usage

 The program generates a weave pattern using specified settings such as pattern size, color complexity, and seed.
-It displays the pattern in the console window, allowing the user to toggle color visibility, pattern dotting, and resize the window.
+It displays the pattern in the console window, allowing the user to toggle color visibility, pattern dotting and weave type.

 - **ENTER:** Regenerates the pattern
 - **ESC:** Exits the program